starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

         export STARKNET_NETWORK=alpha

-    * for this section, you need to have the `contract code <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/apps/amm_sample/amm_sample.cairo>`_.
+    * for this section, you need to have the contract code_.

 .. test::

     assert codes['starknet_env'] == codes['amm_starknet_env']

 We can now explore a few examples which demonstrate how to interact with the contract using the StarkNet CLI tool.
 An instance of this contract is deployed and initialized at address ``0x05``.

 To use the StarkNet CLI, start by generating the ABI of the contract: